 Chapter Ten: Conclusions

 Anna Borgos is a psychologist and women’s historian, working as a research fellow in the Institute of Cognitive Neuroscience and Psychology, Budapest.
 She holds a PhD in psychology from the University of Pécs.
 She is the editor in chief of the Hungarian psychoanalytic journal, Imágó Budapest.
-She published several books and articles in Hungarian women’s history, mostly connecting to literature, psychoanalysis and sexuality.
+She has published several books and articles in Hungarian women’s history, mostly connecting to literature, psychoanalysis and sexuality.
 Most recently she co-edited a volume with Ferenc Erős and Júlia Gyimesi, Psychology and Politics: Intersections of Science and Ideology in the History of Psy-Sciences (2019).